+la.
+(IF MARRIED, ASK): Does your spouse usually live here?

 yes 1

 no 2

+2. What are the names of everyone living here who is related to you?

 [IF CURRENTLY MARRIED: Please start with your (husband/wife).]
 (RECORD ON LINES 02-12 AND CIRCLE CODE)

 RELATIVES ADDED TO LIST 1 NO RELATIVES 0

+3. What are the names of any other persons not related to you in this household?

 (RECORD ON LINES 02-12 AND CIRCLE CODE)

 OTHER PERSONS ADDED TO LIST 1 NO OTHER PERSONS 0

+4. Let's see.
+I have people listed here.
+Have I missed any babies or small children?
+Any lodgers, boarders, or friends who usually live here?
+Anyone else who is away temporarily traveling, at school, or temporarily in a hospital?
+Anyone else living here?
+(RECORD ON LINES 02-12 AND CIRCLE CODE)

 OTHER PERSONS ADDED TO LIST 1 NO OTHER PERSONS 0

-(IF R LIVES ALONE, SKIP TO Q. 8(ASK QQ.
+(IF R LIVES ALONE, SKIP TO Q. 8 /SKIP TO Q. 18)

+(ASK QQ.
 5-7 FOR ALL OTHER HOUSEHOLD MEMBERS, ONE PERSON AT A TIME.)

 (INTERVIEWER PROBE.
 IF R DEFINES A HH MEMBER AS A MATE OR PARTNER BUT NOT AS A HUSBAND OR WIFE, USE THE FOLLOWING PROBE: